codybradbury05/love-gym/README.md

 ### Lighthouse Testing

 - I used Lighthouse to test other areas of my website, all tests were completed on the mobile side.
+Accessibility was lower due to the contrast of colors being not a higher enough ration.
+This is something I could change for the future by using a higher color contrast ratio.

 ### Home Page
 ![Home Page](assets/images/lighthousehome.PNG)